 DAY 2: FROM NAFPLIO TO MONEMVASIA CASTLE

-Starting from Nafplio, our destination will be Monemvasia but -should you agree too- taking not the fast/shorter motorway route but exploring the glorious coastline of the East Peloponnese before climbing up the mountain range with several stops and lunch on the way.
+Starting from Nafplio, our destination will be Monemvasia but -should you also agree- to taking not the fast/shorter motorway route but exploring the glorious coastline of the East Peloponnese before climbing up the mountain range with several stops and lunch on the way.

 Monemvasia is located on a small island linked to the mainland by a short causeway.
 The town walls and many Byzantine churches remain from the medieval period.